pablogarciaarevalo/demo-trident/README.md

 ### Create NetApp Trident backend

 - Objetive: A Trident backend defines the relationship between Trident and a storage system.
 It tells Trident how to communicate with that storage system.
-Task to do by the IT Storage Administrator
+Tasks to do by the IT Storage Administrator.

 > Go to slide 4